jackmanners/GSS-15/README.md

 ## Usage

 Scripts and tkinter GUI has been included to simplify usage.
-If you wish to omit the GUI or implement yourself, the scoring code for GSS-15 can be found in 'python_scoring/gss.py'.
+If you wish to omit the GUI or implement yourself, the scoring code for GSS-15 can be found in `python_scoring/gss.py`.

-Run using the included 'run.sh' or with the below.
+Run using the included `run.sh` or with the below.
 ```sh
 python python_scoring/python_main.py
 ```

-If you have not already, select 'Create Template' to create a template csv file to input your data and fill this in with your exported data.
+If you have not already, select `Create Template` to create a template csv file to input your data and fill this in with your exported data.
 The expected format can be found in the section below.

 #### Scoring

-Once you have filled in the 'data.csv' template, attach this using 'Select Datafile'.
+Once you have filled in the `data.csv` template, attach this using `Select Datafile`.
 The window will promptly close and your scored data should be in the same file.
 New columns will have been added to represent the subdomain and total scores.

 #### Data Formatting